Mindful-AI-Assistants/.github/profile/README.md

 <br>

 **Mindful-AI-Assistants** is an open-source organization founded by [Fabiana Campanari](https://github.com/FabianaCampanari)a passionate artificial intelligence data scientist who loves AI, Design, and Code.
-The concept of the organization is "Elevating Your Business with Conscious Copilots, Bots, and Agents",
+The concept of the organization is "Elevating Your Business with Conscious Copilots, Bots, and Agents", and it focuses on creating copilots, bots, agents, and other AI solutions.
+Moreover, Mindful-AI-Assistants goes beyond technology, aiming to integrate spiritual development into its mission.